lothan/DOSword/README.md

 * Dark Theme (only)

-To build, rename your .puz to be `input.puz` and run `make`.
-If you have DOSBox installed, `make test-com` loads and executes the generated COM file.
+Tested with DOSBox.
 Maximum puzzle size is 5x5 and a sample puzzle is provided.
+To build:

 ```
 $ make